OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-ci-to-cd/index.md

 ## Add the environments

 We only have the one environment in Octopus called **Dev**.
-However a typical workflow will promote a deployment through multiple environments on the way to production.
+However, a typical workflow will promote a deployment through multiple environments on the way to production.
 To implement this, we need to create more environments in Octopus which we will call **Test** and **Prod**:

 ![](testandprod.png "width=500")
 *Add the Test and Prod environments.*